rkuzya/rtd-tutorial/docs/source/GETTING STARTED/QuickStart.rst

 ================= =====================================================================================================
 Space             Description
 ================= =====================================================================================================
-Clinical info     represents information on patients and a patients visits Research Project  represents information on clinical research projects run by a medical practitioner Materials         represents information on biological samples extracted from the patients and clinical tests performed Methods           represents information on laboratory protocols
+Clinical info     represents information on patients and their medical visits Research Project  represents information on clinical research projects run by a medical practitioner Materials         represents information on biological samples extracted from the patients and clinical tests performed Methods           represents information on laboratory protocols